alykotb/My-projects/README.md

 GET STARTED
 ===========

--Run in python environment installed on a machine
+Run in python environment installed on a machine:

-   If you are using a python environmnet running on your machine not google-colab these libraries should be installed:
+   -If you are using a python environmnet running on your machine not these libraries should be installed (no installation needed in Google Colab):

      1-torch
      2-pandas